Letgamer/Windows-Setup/README.md

 # Windows Installation
-With this Tutorial you can setup fast a fresh Windows 11 system, without bloatware, defender and with a very powerful toolbox
+With this Tutorial you can setup a fast and fresh Windows 11 system without bloatware
 ## Pre-Installation
-### Backup
-Only needed if you got migrate to a new windows installation on the old installation:
-- Create “backup” Folder in C:\
-- go into the backup folder and create the Folders “Desktop”, “Documents”, “Downloads” and “Pictures”
-- move everything important from the 4 user files to the backup folder and delete everything left in the user folders
-- make a screenshot of the Desktop and save it in the backup folder
-- Download TreeSize Free: [https://customers.jam-software.de/downloadTrial.php?language=DE&article_no=80](https://customers.jam-software.de/downloadTrial.php?language=DE&article_no=80) and install it
-- Check launch as Administrator at the End of the installationprocess and then search through all Folders and delete them
-- go to View → Show Treemap Chart and check there for files
-- use a USB-Stick and transfer the backup folder to another PC/location or use a other UBS-device for the installation after that you can prepare the installation stick
 ### Installation-Stick
-- go to that site: [https://ghostcloud.ml/wp1/w1121h222000/](https://ghostcloud.ml/wp1/w1121h222000/)
-- choose the custom bootable version and download it from Mediafire
-- extract the file with 7-Zip and with this password: W11QWERTQWQU5/Password from youtube
+- Download the latest Windows 11 ISO from the following Website: https://revi.cc/docs/playbook/installstock
 - download and open Rufus: [https://rufus.ie/de/](https://rufus.ie/de/)
-- choose the downloaded ISO and an USB-Stick and start the process
+- choose the downloaded ISO and an USB-Stick
-- when finished, download Chrome-Setup: [https://www.google.com/intl/de_de/chrome/](https://www.google.com/intl/de_de/chrome/) and save it on the USB-Stick the stick is now ready and can be removed
+- Activate the option to create a local Account and flash the Image
 ## Installation process
 - shutdown the according device
 - insert der installation stick